 Academics often have to write research proposals to get funding for their projects.
-As a student, you might have to write a research proposal as part of a grad school application, or prior to starting your thesis or dissertation plan approved.
+As a student, you might have to write a research proposal as part of a grad school application, or prior to starting your thesis or dissertation.

-The length of a research proposal varies dramatically.
-A bachelor’s or master’s thesis proposal can be just a few pages, while proposals for PhD dissertations and research funding are usually much longer and more detailed.
+The length of a research proposal can vary quite a bit.
+A bachelor’s or master’s thesis proposal can be just a few pages, while proposals for PhD dissertations or research funding are usually much longer and more detailed.
 Your supervisor can help you determine the best length for your work.

 Like your dissertation or thesis, the proposal will usually have a title page that includes: